 - Works across the district with programs that have comprehensive chemical laboratories and shop procedure programs involving SDS sheets.
 Establishes and maintains relationships with vendors that are qualified to respond to hazardous materials and/or waste removal district wide.
 Acts as a liaison with Chemical Laboratory Technicians and Academic Chemical Hygienist positions.

 - Coordinates with outside service vendors to augment Environmental and Safety compliance.

 - Trains and mentors staff in accordance with EPA, DEQ and OSHA rules and regulations.
-Develops and integrates safety training with Managers involving OSHA regulations effecting the physical environment, work performed by employees or student educational experiences.
+Develops and integrates safety training with Managers involving OSHA regulations affecting the physical environment, work performed by employees or student educational experiences.
 Ensures ongoing compliance with training certifications.

 - Interprets laws, policies, and procedures to ensure the College's Risk and Safety programs are in compliance with all applicable DEQ and OSHA regulations.
 Works in concert with Management in coordinating and submitting all regulatory reporting requirements.

 - Contributes to the development of program budget and monitors budget performance against funding and expense requirements.